Cosmos Staking Guide 2025: Complete

 - Mesh Security: Bidirectional security sharing

-- Liquid Staking Module: Native liquid staking in Cosmos Hub
+- Liquid Delegation Module: Native liquid bonding in Cosmos Cosmos

 - Interchain Scheduler: Cross-chain transaction scheduling

-- ATOM 2.0 Implementation: Tokenomics upgrade and utility expansion
+- token 2.0 Implementation: Tokenomics upgrade and utility expansion

 Technical Innovations